Siakam scores 31 as Raptors rout struggling Knicks 126-98

+TORONTO (AP) — Pascal Siakam produced a big night from 3-point range to keep the Toronto Raptors perfect at home.

-TORONTO (AP) — Pascal Siakam scored 31 points, OG Anunoby had 13 points and a career-high 12 rebounds and the Raptors beat the New York Knicks 126-98 on Wednesday night, Toronto’s franchise-record eighth straight home victory to begin the season.
+Siakam scored 31 points, OG Anunoby had 13 points and a career-high 12 rebounds and the Raptors beat the New York Knicks 126-98 on Wednesday night, Toronto’s franchise-record eighth straight home victory to begin the season.

+Siakam matched his career high by making five 3-pointers and shot 12 for 22 overall.

+“He just keeps seeing them and fires them in there,” Raptors coach Nick Nurse said.

 Chris Boucher had 13 points and a season-high 12 rebounds, and Fred VanVleet and Terence Davis each scored 15 points as the Raptors set an NBA record by winning their 33rd straight at home against Atlantic Division opponents.
 Since divisional play began in the 1970-71 season, only Utah (Nov.
 15, 1996 to April 12, 1999) and Golden State (Oct.
 30, 2013 to April 12, 2017) have won 32 straight home games against division foes.